lvgl/lvgl/docs/integration/driver/wayland.rst

 Wrapping the call to ``lv_timer_hander()`` is a necessity to have more control over when the LVGL flush callback is called.

+The custom timer handler returns ``false`` if the frame from previous cycle is not rendered.
+When this happens, it usually means that the application is minimized or hidden behind another window.
+Causing the driver to wait until the arrival of any message on the wayland socket, the process is in interruptible sleep.

 Building the wayland driver
 ---------------------------